 A challenging operating environment related to the Covid-19 Pandemic has impacted on the performance of the business across multiple areas.
-Over the year 512 lets have taken place (2020: 577) with the average time to prepare properties to re-let increasing from 22 days at the end of March 2020 to 47 days by March 2021.
-To address this the business has streamlined the lettings process of advertising, verifying new customers, and signing them up, to reduce the days between relet, we are also working with the Places for People Group Affordable Housing Lettings and Marketing teams to share best practice to monitor and improve performance.
-Tenancy turnover did reduce during the year to 4% in 2021 (2020: 6%) however void loss has increased from 0.71% to 1.96%.
+Over the year 808 lets have taken place (2021: 512) with the average time to prepare properties to re-let increasing from 47 days at the end of March 2021 to 86 days by March 2022, this was however due to letting longer term void properties as a result of properties remaining empty during the Pandemic.
+The business continued to collaborate with the Places for People Group Lettings and Marketing teams to share best practice to monitor and improve performance.
+Tenancy turnover did increase during the year to 7% in 2022 (2021: 4%) which was also a result of post pandemic trends, this resulted in void loss increasing from 2.11% (2021: 1.96%).

-The volume of repairs decreased from the prior year to 17,036 (2020: 20,198), this reduction is predominantly due to a number of months of lockdown related to the Covid pandemic.
-The emergency repairs average timescale increased to 12 hours (2020: 4 hours).
-Non-emergency repairs decreased to 8 days (2020: 11 days).
-Gas servicing achieved the 99.8% compliance to have current landlord gas safety certificates at 31 March 2021.
+The volume of repairs increased from the prior year to 19,375 (2021: 17,036), this increase is predominantly due to a backlog following a number of months of lockdown related to the Covid pandemic.
+The emergency repairs average timescale decreased to 10.5 hours (2021: 12 hours).
+Non-emergency repairs increased to 12 days however this was in line with target (2021: 8 days).
+Gas servicing achieved the 99.9% compliance to have current landlord gas safety certificates at 31 March 2022.
+We had one property where due to covid isolation rules, we could not complete the safety required gas safety checks.
+All internal processes were followed but extenuating circumstances prevented access, we can confirm the property is now compliant.

-There has been an increase in arrears from 5.0% to 5.7% which is behind the target of 4.5%.
-During the year the number of evictions for rental arrears was nil (2020: 5).
-Our focus is promoting the people first ethos, making every attempt possible to contact those customers who's arrears are increasing.
+There has been an increase in total arrears from 5.7% to 5.9% which is behind the target of 4.5%.
+Our focus is promoting the people first ethos, making every attempt possible to contact those customers whose arrears are increasing.
 The business ensures every effort to contact the customer is in place, arrange potential personal visits by themselves or the neighbourhood team.
 We also have a fund to help assist those customers at risk of eviction who are genuinely trying to resolve the issue.

 We continue to monitor our properties to ensure that they meet the standard for the Energy Efficiency in Scottish Social Housing (EESSH).
-As at 31 March 2021, of our 6,237 (2020: 6116) self-contained properties within the scope of EESSH, we have achieved the standard with 146 exemptions (2020: 446) and 85.9% (2020: 88.0%) of properties meeting the standard.
+As at 31 March 2022, of our 6,460 (2021: 6,237) self-contained properties within the scope of EESSH, there were 146 exemptions (2021: 146) and 93.8% (2021: 85.9%) of properties meeting the standard.
 We are continuously assessing our EESSH requirements to ensure we meet regulatory standards.
 From the 1st of January 2021, EESSH will formally supersede the energy efficiency elements set within the SHQS requirements.

-The Association's strategy is aligned to that of the parent company Places for People Group Limited, as such the Financial Viability Statement and Value for Money information appropriate to the Association can be found in the Group financial statements that can be obtained from the Group's registered office at 80 Cheapside, London, EC2V 6EE.
+The Association's strategy is aligned to that of the parent company Places for People Group Limited, as such the Financial Viability Statement and Value for Money information appropriate to the Association can be found in the Group financial statements that can be obtained from the Group's registered office at 305 Gray's Inn Road, London, WC1X 8QR.